capejs/capejs/content/router.md

 Routers have a property named `vars`, which developers can store arbitrary data to.

-For example, you can store the data of current user as follows:
+For example, you can store attributes of the current user:

 ```javascript
 var router = new Cape.Router();